biolink/biolink-model/docs/index.md

      * [actively involved in](actively_involved_in.md) - holds between a continuant and a process or function, where the continuant actively contributes to part or all of the process or function it realizes
          * [capable of](capable_of.md) - holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.
      * [enables](enables.md) - holds between a physical entity and a process, where the physical entity executes the process
+ * [phenotype of](phenotype_of.md) - holds between a phenotype and a biological entity, where a phenotype is construed broadly as any kind of quality of an organism part, a collection of these qualities, or a change in quality or qualities (e.g. abnormally increased temperature).
  * [physically interacts with](physically_interacts_with.md) - holds between two entities that make physical contact as part of some interaction
      * [molecularly interacts with](molecularly_interacts_with.md)
          * [decreases molecular interaction](decreases_molecular_interaction.md) - indicates that the source decreases the molecular interaction between the target and some other molecular entity